cas65/Binary/README.md

 ## 2. Binary Numbers

 ### What are Binary Numbers?
-Binary numbers are used by nearly all modern computers and digital systems because they are simple to implement with digital electronic circuitry.
-Each binary digit (bit) is either 0 (off) or 1 (on), representing the two possible states of an electronic circuit: **off** and **on**.
-These states correspond directly to electrical signals such as voltage being either present or absent.
+Binary numbers are used by almost all modern computers and digital systems because they’re easy to work with using digital electronics.
+Each binary digit (bit) is either 0 (off) or 1 (on), which match the two states of an electronic circuit: off and on.
+These states line up directly with electrical signals, where voltage is either present or absent.

 ### How Binary Works
 In binary, each digit represents a power of **2**.
 Just like decimal numbers have place values based on powers of 10, binary numbers have place values based on powers of 2.
 For example: